 Work management tools, like Asana, make it easy for your team to communicate about work where work is being done.
 Communication is always connected to the broader context of your team’s work, so team members have all of the information they need at their fingertips.
 What’s more, these types of communication tools allow team members to control notifications and stay in flow.

 No matter which project management tool your team selects, make sure you have one shared workspace for all of your team’s information.
-Look for a tool that allows you to see work in different views, like Kanban boards, Gantt charts, calendars, and spreadsheet-style list views.Try Asana for free
+Look for a tool that allows you to see work in different views, like Kanban boards, Gantt charts, calendars, and spreadsheet-style list views.Improve team communication with Asana

 Email is the quintessential tool for asynchronous communication—especially when it comes to external communication.
 The vendors, contractors, agencies, and customers you communicate with won’t have access to your team’s internal communication tools, so tools like email are critical for effective external communication.